a-bonus/a-bonus.github.io/m2-lecture.md

 2. The drug actually works (H₀ is probably false)

 We conclude #2 is more plausible.

+> **📊 UNDERSTANDING P-VALUES: The Most Misunderstood Concept**
+>
+> **What p-values ARE:**
+> - The probability of getting your data (or more extreme) IF H₀ is true
+> - A measure of how surprising your results are under the null hypothesis
+> - Conditional on H₀ being true
+>
+> **What p-values are NOT:**
+> - ❌ The probability that H₀ is true
+> - ❌ The probability that your results are due to chance
+> - ❌ The probability that H₁ is true
+> - ❌ The probability you made a mistake
+>
+> **Key Insight:** p-values assume H₀ is true and ask "how weird is our data?"
+They do NOT tell us the probability that our hypothesis is correct!

 ### The Alpha Level (α)